MostAwesomeDude/construct/docs/tunneling.rst

 [1, 2, 3]

 Note that VarInt encoding should be preferred because it is both compact and never overflows.

+Optionally, length field can include its own size.
+Then the length field must be of fixed size.

 Compression and checksuming
 ----------------------------------------